Color etching by Gaston Eychenne. Museum of Fine Arts, Budapest (1914-1061), gift of Pál Majovkszky, 1914.

 List of works

-- La jeune fille vêtue de noir (BA1, GG)
+- La jeune fille vêtue de noir [The young Girl dressed in Black] – (BA1, GG)

-- La marchande de pommes de terre (Audierne) – three plates, embossed and silvered (BA1)
+- La marchande de pommes de terre (Audierne) [The Potatoe Seller (Audierne)] – three plates, embossed and silvered (BA1)

 - Portrait de la petite B., Jeune fille vêtue de noir, Oeillets poètes, Ancolus, Animaux, Fleurs, Poissons (Ind)